 - Who else is active and publishing research in a similar Topic to mine, whom I could partner and co-author with?

 - What are some related Topics adjacent to mine with a lot of momentum, where I could focus my research attention?

 Fig 1.
-The Topic Prominence in Science circle provides a clear and simple overview of the Topics in which your institution is the most active.
+The Topic Prominence in Science wheel provides a clear and simple overview of the Topics in which your institution is the most active.